amitjohney/sylvatest/docs/kata-containers.md

 # Kata Containers in Sylva

-We have started the exploration work on kata-containers.

-I have created a new kustomize unit in sylva-core by the name kata-deploy.
-The unit is applicable to management cluster for capo infra provider and both the bootstrap providers ( kubeadm and rke2 ), default state of the unit is disabled.

-For other infra provider I will test and introduce at later stage.
-I have also introduced kyverno policy to enforce kata containers runtime based on "untrusted" label.
+The kustomize unit `kata-deploy` introduces additional container isolation for untrusted pods.
+The default state of the unit is disabled.
+It is recommended to enable `kata-deploy`  on workload clusters hosting untrused applications.
+TThe unit introduces a `kyverno` policy to enforce `kata containers` runtime based on `untrusted` label..

+The unit is validated on both the bootstrap providers ( `kubeadm` and `rke2` ) and on `capo` infra provider.
+Kata container on infra provider `capm3` is still pending.

 This feature needs to have hardware virtualization enabled on the underlying nodes.
 In the testing part, this setting seems to be enabled by default on the CAPO.
 For now, there is no validation implemented to check if it is enabled or not.
 In future, if required validation can be added.